skx/yal/PRIMITIVES.md

 ## Special Forms

-Special forms are things that are built into the core interpreter, and include:
+Special forms are things that are built into the core interpreter, and handled specially.

+You can receive a full-list of special forms via `(specials)`, this list will include:

 * `alias`
   * Define function aliases, this is used whenever we rename/change things in the standard-library to avoid breaking user scripts.